Madagascar (2005 film): Awards

 In 2008, the American Film Institute nominated the film for its Top 10 Animation Films list.

-Music

-Madagascar is the soundtrack to the 2005 DreamWorks film of the same name.
-It was released by Geffen Records and UMG Soundtracks on May 24, 2005.
-Of particular critical note was the cover of "I Like to Move It" by Sacha Baron Cohen, which has since become a recurring theme song throughout the Madagascar franchise.

-The score was composed by frequent DreamWorks collaborator Hans Zimmer, with additional music by James Dooley, Heitor Pereira, James S. Levine, and Ryeland Allison.
-Zimmer also adapted John Barry's instrumental from "Born Free" into the score track of the same name; the Mormon Tabernacle Choir's cover of the song was used in the opening title sequence.
-Originally, Harry Gregson-Williams, who previously worked with DreamWorks on Antz, Chicken Run, the first two Shrek films, and Sinbad: Legend of the Seven Seas, was supposed to compose the film's score.
-Louis Armstrong's song "What a Wonderful World" is used in the film.

-Sequels, spin-offs, and television series
+Franchise

-The film became a franchise with two sequels: Madagascar: Escape 2 Africa, released in 2008, and Madagascar 3: Europe's Most Wanted, released in 2012.
+The film became a franchise with two sequels: Madagascar: Escape 2 Africa, released in 2008, and Madagascar 3: Europe's Most Wanted, released in 2012 — both of which were more positively received.

 A spin-off series entitled The Penguins of Madagascar premiered on Nickelodeon in 2008.
 The spin-off was made into the film Penguins of Madagascar in 2014.
-Another spin-off series entitled All Hail King Julien premiered on Netflix in 2014.
+A prequel series entitled All Hail King Julien premiered on Netflix in 2014.

-A prequel series entitled Madagascar: A Little Wild premiered on Hulu and Peacock in 2020.
+Another series entitled Madagascar: A Little Wild premiered on Hulu and Peacock in 2020.
 Madagascar has also spawned a number of short films, video games, and other media, as well as theme park attractions and live stage shows.